Before you begin

 In this lab, you learn how to perform the following tasks:

 Read these instructions.
 Labs are timed and you cannot pause them.
-The timer, which starts when you click Start Lab, shows how long Google Cloud resources will be made available to you.
+The timer, which starts when you click Start Lab, shows how long Google Cloud resources are made available to you.

-This hands-on lab lets you do the lab activities yourself in a real cloud environment, not in a simulation or demo environment.
-It does so by giving you new, temporary credentials that you use to sign in and access Google Cloud for the duration of the lab.
+This hands-on lab lets you do the lab activities in a real cloud environment, not in a simulation or demo environment.
+It does so by giving you new, temporary credentials you use to sign in and access Google Cloud for the duration of the lab.

 To complete this lab, you need: